msdtim/serverless-pinterest-app/README.md

 ### Content Ownership

 My Boards page stores user created data.
-User can upload images to different boards.
+User can create boards, upload images to different boards.
 User can delete individual image or a board along with the images belong to this board.

 ### Content Discovery